 domain structure assembly,

 which are guided by the DeepPotential predicted inter-domain restraints,

 inter-domain distance profiles collected from the top-ranked quaternary templates,

-The final models with the lowest energy are selected from
+and physics-based steric potentials.
+The final models are selected from the

 DEMO On-line Server

-Xiaogen Zhou, Jun Hu, Chengxin Zhang, Guijun Zhang, and Yang Zhang.
+- Xiaogen Zhou, Jun Hu, Chengxin Zhang, Guijun Zhang, Yang Zhang.